The polytope of Tesler matrices: Final remarks

 Second, when $\lambda=(\binom{n}{2})$ then $f^{(\binom{n}{2})}=1$ and by the version \eqref{eq:altMorris} of the Morris identity we get

 This of course this still leaves the question of why the nonnegative sum ends up being the product $f^{(n-1,n-2,\ldots,1)}\cdot \prod_{i=0}^{n-1}Cat(i)$ unanswered.

 {\bf Acknowledgements:} We thank Drew Armstrong for many inspiring conversations throughout this project.
 We thank Fran\c{c}ois Bergeron for suggesting that flow polytopes were related to Tesler matrices, and Ole Warnaar for showing us simplifications of Gamma functions that led to the compact expression on the right-hand-side of \eqref{eq:ctterm} from a more complicated precursor.
+We also thank Yonggyu Lee for finding an error in a previous version of the proof of Lemma~\ref{vertex-characterization}.